Pennsylvania has 5,000 structurally deficient bridges

-When buy a new home, one of best features is that all of the major systems are new, and will not require maintenance or major repairs for years.
-But, sadly, one day, that roof or furnace will no long be new, and you will have to come up with a significant pile of cash to replace your roof or buy a new furnace.
+When you buy a new home, one of the best features is that all of the major systems are new, and will not require maintenance or major repairs for years.
+But, sadly, one day, that roof or furnace will no longer be new, and you will have to come up with a significant pile of cash to replace your roof or buy a new furnace.

 The bill for deferred maintenance, however, is coming due.
 In the early part of last century, the first “modern” roads were built in the eastern half of the U.S., and the most significant highway construction, the interstate highway system, are now approaching 60 years in age.
 In addition, deteriorating and inadequate highways will be carrying more traffic, which is likely to result in more car accidents.